multitracks-com/.net/README.md

 - Open the solution in Visual Studio
 - Run "Update-Package Microsoft.CodeDom.Providers.DotNetCompilerPlatform -r" from the Package Manager Console
 - Finally run the project for further instructions

+## Development of the test - Alan Sierra
+During the development of the test, the following tasks were carried out:

+### Creation of Stored Procedure and synchronization of view
+A Stored Procedure was created for the query of artist details and the corresponding view was synchronized to efficiently obtain the required information.

+### Creation of view all artists
+A view was created to display all artists and allow access to the artist details view by selecting one.

+### Creation of API project with Entity Framework and NET 7
+An API project was developed using Entity Framework and NET 7 to implement the 3 endpoints required in the test.

+### Creation of API project with Dapper and NET 7
+A second API project was also created using Dapper and NET 7 to implement the same 3 endpoints required in the test.
+The Dapper library was used to efficiently access the database.

+ **Note** : To create the database with the stored procedures, relationships, and new table, run the script "MT Assessment Create DB.sql" located in the "Create DB Assessment" folder.
+This script will set up the necessary database components for the test development.
+Make sure to review the script and modify any parameters as needed before running it on your database instance.